grand-hawk/user-restriction-proxy/README.md

 This is a work in progress project to proxy user restrictions from Roblox to see if a user is banned in a predefined list of universes.
 This uses Redis caching as a request to Roblox's servers can take 200ms+.

+> [!NOTE]
+> user-restriction-proxy has been archived in favor of [fetching user restrictions in game](https://devforum.roblox.com/t/beta-use-open-cloud-via-httpservice-without-proxies/3656373)

 ### Environment variables

 | Variable                              | Description                                                                                         | Default Value              | Required |